Currie32/Rookie-Of-The-Year-Baseball/README.md

 # Rookie-Of-The-Year-Baseball
-A statistical analysis of 'Rookie of the Year' winners in baseball.
+Used python to perform a statistical analysis of 'Rookie of the Year' winners in baseball.

 The goals for this analysis were:
 (1) To see if winners of 'Rookie of the Year' (RY) have above average careers and